 The hall director lives in Davis, and supervises 10 student staff members (3 Davis RAs, 1 Davis Assistant Hall Director, 2 Campus Houses RAs, 3 McCarthy RAs, and 1 McCarthy Student Hall Manager).

 Franklin is a traditional hall housing 204 residents, primarily sophomores.
 Franklin rooms are suite style, with a bathroom joining two double occupancy rooms.
 The first floor has a cardio pod, while the remaining floors have lounges.

-The director lives in Franklin, and supervises 8 student staff members (7 RAs and 1 Assistant Hall Director).
+The hall director lives in Franklin, and supervises 8 student staff members (7 RAs and 1 Assistant Hall Director).

 The townhouses are preferred housing, each unit housing 8 junior or senior residents.
 Total resident capacity is 112.

 The hall director lives on the 2nd floor of the Link and supervises 5 student staff members (2 Hagen RAs, 2 Tiedemann RAs, and 1 Townhouses Assistant Hall Director).

 Rohlman is a traditional hall housing 202 residents, primarily sophomores.
 Rohlman rooms are suite style, with a bathroom joining two double occupancy rooms.
 The second floor has a cardio pod, while the rest of the floors have lounges.

 Hayes is an all male, traditional residence hall that has classrooms and faculty offices on the lower floors.
 The 3rd floor is residential with a population of 24.
 It is also primarily First Years, but does have sophomores, juniors, and seniors as well.
 Hayes consists of doubles, singles, and community bathrooms.
 There are also two apartments for preferred students.

 The hall director lives in Rohlman, and supervises 9 student staff members (7 Rohlman RAs, 1 Rohlman Assistant Hall Director, 1 Hayes RA).